 Increasing domestic investment in health systems and HIV, TB, and malaria disease programs is crucial to addressing the full cost of the response to the three diseases.
-To increase country ownership and build the sustainability of programs, the Global Fund funding model includes a requirement that countries commit to co-financing the response to AIDS, TB and malaria.
+To increase country ownership and build the sustainability of programs, the Global Fund funding model includes a requirement for countries to commit to co-financing the response to AIDS, TB and malaria.

 This consists of two elements:

 Countries are required to commit that, during the implementation period, they will:

 Evidence of the country’s commitment to co-financing is necessary in order to access their allocation.